Spring 2016 Syllabus and Weekly Schedule

 - Students are required to attend all Wednesday seminars;

-- Students are required to perform satisfactorily complete a production assignment for one departmental production.
+- Students are required to perform satisfactorily complete a production assignment for one departmental main stage production.

 Although not every area listed below will be covered each week, a typical format is